 The University is an autonomous body, whose legal status derives from a Royal Charter granted in 1984.
-The University's objects, powers and framework of governance are set out in the Charter and supporting Statutes, the latest version of which was approved by the Privy Council in 2007.
+The University's objects, powers and framework of governance are set out in the Charter and supporting Statutes, which are currently under review.
 Council also seeks to comply with the Charity Commission's guidance on the reporting of public benefit and the supplementary public benefit guidance on the advancement of education.